SaltLithe/TFG/README.md

 - 9 : Code with your friends and see the changes in real time
 - 10 : Run your code together and see real time output

-# How to use TITLE?
+# How to use PairLeap?

 - 1 : Download the executable .jar file
 - 2 : Run the program, create at least one workspace if you want to create a session or just code on your own